dotnet/docs-maui/docs/fundamentals/behaviors.md

 Alternatively you could configure your project to support filename-based multi-targeting, or folder-based multi-targeting, or both.
 For more information about multi-targeting, see [Configure multi-targeting](~/platform-integration/configure-multi-targeting.md).

 The native partial classes should inherit from the <xref:Microsoft.Maui.Controls.PlatformBehavior`1> class or the <xref:Microsoft.Maui.Controls.PlatformBehavior`2> class, where `TView` is the cross-platform control to which the behavior should apply, and `TPlatformView` is the native view that implements the cross-platform control on a particular platform.

-In each native partial class that you require to implement the platform behavior, you should override the <xref:Microsoft.Maui.Controls.PlatformBehavior`2.OnAttachedTo%2A> method to perform any required setup, override the <xref:Microsoft.Maui.Controls.PlatformBehavior`2.OnDetachingFrom%2A> method to perform any required cleanup, and implement the core functionality of the platform behavior.
+In each native partial class that you require to implement the platform behavior, you should override the <xref:Microsoft.Maui.Controls.PlatformBehavior`2.OnAttachedTo%2A> method and the <xref:Microsoft.Maui.Controls.PlatformBehavior`2.OnDetachingFrom%2A> method, and implement the core functionality of the platform behavior.

+The <xref:Microsoft.Maui.Controls.PlatformBehavior`2.OnAttachedTo%2A> method is called immediately after the platform behavior is attached to a cross-platform control.
+The method receives a reference to the cross-platform control to which it is attached, and optionally a reference to the native control that implements the cross-platform control.
+The method can be used to register event handlers or perform other setup that's required to support the platform behavior functionality.
+For example, you could subscribe to an event on a control.
+The behavior functionality would then be implemented in the event handler for the event.

+The <xref:Microsoft.Maui.Controls.PlatformBehavior`2.OnAttachedTo%2A> method is called when the behavior is removed from the cross-platform control.
+The method receives a reference to the control to which it is attached, and optionally a reference to the native control that implements the cross-platform control.
+The method should be used to perform any required cleanup.
+For example, you could unsubscribe from an event on a control to prevent memory leaks.

 > [!IMPORTANT]
-> The partial classes must reside in the same namespace.
+> The partial classes must reside in the same namespace and use identical names.

 The following example shows the `TintColorBehavior` partial class for Android, which tints an image with a specified color: